The Pulse of K-Entertainment

 Hayato Isomura stars opposite Taecyeon as Ryu, the other lead at the center of Soul Mate.
 Netflix also lists supporting cast including Ai Hashimoto, Koshi Mizukami, Yutaro Furutachi, Jae-yi Lee, Chihiro Kato, Ken Yasuda, Kaho Minami, and Tomokazu Miura, giving the series a much broader ensemble than a simple two-character setup.

-Not exactly.
 Soul Mate is a Japanese Netflix live-action series, but it is built as a cross-border romance with Korean star Taecyeon in one of the two lead roles.
-The story moves through Berlin, Seoul, and Tokyo, so it still lands squarely with K-drama viewers who follow Taecyeon's acting career.
+Netflix set the story across Berlin, Seoul, and Tokyo, which is why it still lands naturally with K-drama viewers following Taecyeon's acting career in 2026.

 Share This Article